Managing metadata and developing taxonomies is easy! And so it is – when you are working within a confined context.

 But they are not skilled at conscious, strategic organisation of their knowledge assets to suit collective needs.

-Most taxonomies are narrowly focussed and are developed to meet a specific business need.
+Most taxonomies are narrowly focused and are developed to meet a specific business need.
 Or built to replace an out-of-date predecessor.
 Like a business classification scheme for an eCM system.
 Like a lookup set for a column in a SharePoint team site.
 Like a list of values for a bespoke database.

 Your best effort may win prizes for it’s logic and quality.
 But without reference to an organizational standard, it is just another taxonomy adding to the total language set of the enterprise.
 And each new term created is a semantic equivalent of terms already in use by the organisation.